 Our recommendation is for current customers of OneWorld to limit purchase from NetSuite to what is already owned.
 For those who are adding OneWorld to a software selection exercise, NetSuite is now a risky software vendor to become involved with.
 While they make a lot of marketing noise about how bad the major ERP vendors are (all of which we agree with by the way), they are beginning to act quite a bit like them.
 Companies should disregard the rest of NetSuite’s product suite.

 Quality of Information Provided

-The quality of information provided by NetSuite is low.
-NetSuite begins by misclassifying their ERP system.
+The quality of the information provided by NetSuite is low.
+NetSuite begins by misclassifying its ERP system.
 As we note in the ERP section of our Enterprise Software Implementability, Maintainability, Usability, Functionality Ratings which are part of our Software Selection Packages, while often marketed as such, NetSuite is not an ERP system.
-It is a stand-alone financial system, which has very basic inventory management and warehouse management functionality, which has used the ERP moniker for marketing reasons.
+It is a stand-alone financial system, which has critical inventory management and warehouse management functionality, which has used the ERP moniker for marketing reasons.
 That may help NetSuite sell their application for more money, by a common complaint by buyers is that non-financial functionality ends up being a disappointment.
 On the other hand, more software selections should be able to catch onto this fact.